 - How to communicate with the Ross Registrar's Office

-BBA students may pursue academic minors from other units within the University of Michigan-Ann Arbor, including many minors offered by the College of Literature, Science, and the Arts (LSA), the Penny W. Stamps School of Art & Design, the College of Engineering, School of Music Theatre & Dance, and the School of Social Work.
+BBA students may pursue academic minors from other units within the University of Michigan-Ann Arbor, including many of the minors offered by the College of Literature, Science, and the Arts (LSA), the Penny W. Stamps School of Art & Design, the College of Engineering, the School of Music, Theatre, & Dance, and the School of Social Work.
 Interested in Supplemental Studies instead?
 Learn about special programs through the School of Public Health, the Graham Sustainability Institute, and the Ford School of Public Policy here.

 A variety of academic minors are offered throughout the University; however, only those approved for BBA students may be selected:

 - BBA students may choose only those minors on the LSA list that are offered by an LSA department, unless the minor is also listed below as approved for BBA students.
 All future minors approved and offered by an LSA department will need to be approved before they will be accepted for BBA students.